w3f/Grants-Program/applications/msai.md

 - Dr Salman Marvasti is a senior software developer with blockhchain since 2015
 - Dr Atefeh Alihosieni is a medical physician with extensive experience with Patient systems at Baan Clinic and Millway Medical Practice London
 - Dr Mehdi Ghandi is an AI production expert at Microsoft who is advising us on scaling our solutions
+- Rahim Lalani runs and manages an App and Development outsourcing team in East Asia.
 - Dr Ali Marvasti is an AI specialist PhD candidate at UCL and a practicing neurologist with Python coding skills .
 He is author of open source tools for seminology https://github.com/thenineteen/Semiology-Visualisation-Tool
-- Rahim Lalani runs and manages an App and Development outsourcing team in East Asia.
-- Yadmin Nouri - ex World Bank director blockchain emerging tech
+- Dr Yasmin Nouri - ex World Bank director blockchain emerging tech
 ### Team Code Repos

 - https://github.com/thenineteen/Semiology-Visualisation-Tool